Manan-Bhansali/portable-interactive-gallery/readme.md

 # Image Gallery with Click Animation

-This project creates an interactive image gallery where each image can be clicked to trigger an animation.
+This project creates an interactive image gallery where each image can be clicked to trigger an animation of a hand moving and clicking.
 After the animation, the user is redirected to a corresponding link.
 The gallery loads images dynamically as the user scrolls down the page.

 ## Features
 - A scrollable product gallery look.